Public transport in Barcelona:

 There are two independed, not connected tram networks in the Catalan capital.
 Both networks are named after their end stops.
 The tram network “Trambesòs” after Sant Adrià de Besòs and the tram network “Trambaix” after the Comarca Baix Llobregat.

 Suburban railway (Rodalies)

-The suburban trains of the company “Rodalies de Catalunya” serve the surrounding area of Barcelona.
-It offers public transport connections in over 70 municipalities or cities of the metropolitan region.
+The suburban trains or suburban trains of the company “Rodalies de Catalunya” and “FGC” serve the surrounding area or the wider surroundings of Barcelona.

 They offer public transport connections to over 70 municipalities or cities in the metropolitan region.

 Especially for the suburban trains “Rodalies” and “FGC”, the ticket price depends on how many zones you want to cross.

 A ticket must always be purchased according to the number of zones the traveler passes through.
 A maximum of 6 zones must be paid for.

 Most tourists stay in zone 1

 Nearly 300 municipalities are involved in the local transport of the Barcelona region.
 Therefore, the area is huge and extends more than 100 km.
 Most of the sights and the center of the Barcelona region are in zone 1.